Nawaz Sharif: United States

 Nawaz paid an official visit to Washington, D.C. from 20 to 23 October 2013.
 He and Barack Obama committed to strengthening relations and advancing shared interests for a prosperous Pakistan.
 Voice of America reported that the US released more than US$1.6 billion in military and economic aid that was suspended when relations suffered over the covert raid that killed Osama bin Laden in 2011.

 On Pakistan's request the United States temporarily stopped drone strikes in north-western Pakistan.
-In March 2016, as one of his foreign policy successes, the United States Senate blocked a bid to derail the sale of F-16 Falcons to Pakistan by Senate Foreign Relations Committee Chairman Bob Corker, who continued to vow to block the use of US funds to finance the deal.
+In March 2016, as one of Sharif's foreign policy successes, the United States Senate blocked a bid to derail the sale of F-16 Falcons to Pakistan by Senate Foreign Relations Committee Chairman Bob Corker, who continued to vow to block the use of US funds to finance the deal.

 We will extend every help to Pakistan so that it can eliminate terror from its soil.